icraf-indonesia/lumens-shiny/11_sciendo-simulate/helpfile/sciendo_simulate_quick_user_guide.md

 1.  **Land Cover Map at T1**: A raster files (GeoTIFF format) representing land use/cover at T1.
 2.  **Planning Unit Map**: A raster file (GeoTIFF format) or shapefile of administrative or management zones.
 3.  **Land Use/Cover Lookup Table**: A CSV file describing raster values with their corresponding land cover classes.
-4.  **Raster Cube**: A ERS file containing the images and metadata used in ER Mapper Raster produced by SCIENDO Train.
+4.  **Raster Cube**: A raster files (GeoTIFF format) or ERS files containing the factor maps produced by SCIENDO Train.
 5.  **Transition Matrices**: A list of CSV file containing transition probability matrix of land cover between T1 and T2 in each planning unit produced by SCIENDO Scenario Builder.
 6.  **Weight of Evidence**: A list of DCF file containing weight of evidence of factor maps produced by SCIENDO Train.
 7.  **DINAMICA EGO Path (Optional)**: A custom path to the DINAMICA EGO directory installed on your PC if DINAMICA EGO is installed in a custom installation directory.
 The default path will be used if not specified, assuming the default DINAMICA EGO installation directory.